Mrs. Shouse (sitting) on a ride through her farm, the site of today’s Filene Center and Wolf Trap National Park for the Performing Arts.

 The inaugural performance at the Filene Center on July 1-2, 1971 featured Julius Rudel conducting the National Symphony Orchestra with pianist Van Cliburn and New York City Opera star Norman Treigle, the United States Marine Band, The Choral Arts Society of Washington, and the Madison Madrigal Singers.

 Since that time, Wolf Trap’s Filene Center attracts world-class artists from every genre—many of whom return each summer because of the great setting.

 In 1981, Mrs. Shouse donated another venue to house smaller acts, which is managed by the non-profit Wolf Trap Foundation.

-She had two 18th century barns from Maine brought to Virginia and rebuilt in a manner that kept their rustic charm, but offered superb acoustics and amenities.
+She had two 18th century barns from New York brought to Virginia and rebuilt in a manner that kept their rustic charm, but offered superb acoustics and amenities.

 Together, the 2 structures now make up The Barns at Wolf Trap, which presents more than 80 performances every fall through spring.
 It is also home to Wolf Trap Opera in the summer.

 Wolf Trap has been committed to arts education from the start.